-Most Film and Media Studies classes require students to experience media (films, television shows, games) as preparation for class lecture and discussion.
-Designated screening times are provided to facilitate collective big-screen experiences.
-In general, the screening block is sized to accommodate the longest works; many will be shorter.
-Students unable to attend the designated screening time due to documentable conflicts such as another class, extracurricular activities, or work schedule will almost always be able to work with the instructor to experience the material at another time.
+Beginning in Spring 2019, many courses in Film and Media Studies will transition class screenings to an online streaming format.
+However some Film and Media Studies classes may still require students to experience media (films, television shows, games) in a large-format, theater or group setting.
+In general, if your course has a designated screen block on the master schedule, it is sized to accommodate the longest works your class will view that semester, many will be shorter.
+Students unable to attend a designated in-person screening time due to documentable conflicts such as another class, extra-curricular activities, or work schedule will almost always be able to work with the instructor to experience the material at another time.
 Students needing to register for a class that conflicts with a screening time should register for that class and contact our office for an override into the FAMS class.

 When is advisement?

 - It always happens in the 2-3 weeks before the Registrar opens student time tickets; you can work this out by checking the Registrar's calendar.

 - You must meet with your advisor before you register for courses.
 You will not be able to register for classes until after you have been advised.

 - Your advisor will email you via your UofSC email account to let you know how to sign up for an advisement appointment.

 - Your advisor will email you.
 Beginning Fall 2018, Rebecca Boyd (Undergraduate Student Services Coordinator in SVAD), will advise all declared FAMS majors (sophomores and above).
 Students who would like to seek more input on their course of study and professional plans should choose a mentor from among FAMS faculty.
 See "Who is My Mentor?" below.

 - If you have completed fewer than 30 hours, you will be advised by Skylar Pritchard in First Year Advising.
 After your first year, a faculty member in Film and Media Studies will advise you.